How To Use Square Readers: Our Complete Guide

 Frequently Asked Questions

-What Is the Difference Between Square Reader 1.0 and 2.0?
+What is the difference between Square Reader 1.0 and 2.0?

-Can I Use Square Reader Offline?
+Can I use Square Reader offline?

-Does Square Reader Work With Square Stand?
+Does Square Reader work with the Square Stand?

 Yes.
-You can pair the iPad on your Square Stand with your Square Reader.
+You can pair the iPad on your Square Stand (2nd gen) with your Square Reader.
 The Square Stand also has a conveniently placed USB charger for your Square Reader, so it will never run out of battery.

 Written by: